oroinc/documentation/backend/mq/consumer/index.rst

 * If it exceeds the option value (i.e. 705 MB, 780MB, or 1300 MB) the consumer is terminated (and Supervisord re-runs it)
 * If not, the consumer continues to process the message.

 We recommend to always set this option to the value 2-3 times lower than PHP memory limit.
-It will help to avoid PHP memory limit error during message processing.
+It will help avoid PHP memory limit error during message processing.

 We recommend to set the ``--time-limit`` option (e.g. ``--time-limit='now+600 seconds``) to 5-10 minutes if you use the DBAL transport to avoid database connection issues.